-- (i) the Series number of the relevant Warrant(s) and the number of the Dematerialised Warrants being Sold to the Issuer; - (ii) the number of the Warrant Holder's securities account at KBC Bank or CBC Banque (as applicable) to be debited with the Dematerialised Warrants being sold; - (iii) the irrevocable instruction to the Warrant Agent to transfer on the Cash Settlement Date the Dematerialised Warrants to the designated account of the Warrant Agent as communicated to the Warrant Holder during call during which the Sale Notice is provided; - (iv) the number of the Warrant Holder's cash account at KBC Bank or CBC Banque (as applicable) or at another Securities Settlement System participant to be credited with the Sale Price of such Dematerialised Warrants being sold as determined in accordance with Warrant Condition (11)a.(i); - (v) an undertaking to pay all taxes, duties and/or expenses, including any applicable depository charges, transaction or exercise charges, stamp duty, stamp duty reserve tax, issue, registration, securities transfer and/or other taxes or duties arising in connection with the Sale of such Dematerialised Warrants ("Sale Expenses") and an authority to KBC Bank or CBC Banque (as applicable) to deduct an amount in respect thereof from the Sale Price, as determined in accordance with Warrant Condition (11)a(i), due to such Warrant Holder and/or to debit any specified account of the Warrant Holder at KBC Bank or CBC Banque (as applicable) in respect thereof and to pay such Sale Expenses, all as provided in the Warrant Agreement. - c.
-Verification of Sale Notice and Warrant Holder with KBC Bank or CBC Banque (as applicable) on the Actual Sale Date.
+- (i) the Series number of the relevant Warrant(s) and the number of the Dematerialised Warrants being Sold to the Issuer; - (ii) the number of the Warrant Holder's securities account at KBC Bank or CBC Banque (as applicable) to be debited with the Dematerialised Warrants being sold; - (iii) the irrevocable instruction to the Warrant Agent to transfer on the Cash Settlement Date the Dematerialised Warrants to the designated account of the Warrant Agent as communicated to the Warrant Holder during call during which the Sale Notice is provided; - (iv) the number of the Warrant Holder's cash account at KBC Bank or CBC Banque (as applicable) or at another Securities Settlement System participant to be credited with the Sale Price of such Dematerialised Warrants being sold as determined in accordance with Warrant Condition (11)a(i); - (v) an undertaking to pay all taxes, duties and/or expenses, including any applicable depository charges, transaction or exercise charges, stamp duty, stamp duty reserve tax, issue, registration, securities transfer and/or other taxes or duties arising in connection with the Sale of such Dematerialised Warrants ("Sale Expenses") and an authority to KBC Bank or CBC Banque (as applicable) to deduct an amount in respect thereof from the Sale Price, as determined in accordance with Warrant Condition (11)a(i), due to such Warrant Holder and/or to debit any specified account of the Warrant Holder at KBC Bank or CBC Banque (as applicable) in respect thereof and to pay such Sale Expenses, all as provided in the Warrant Agreement.

+c.
+Verification of Sale Notice and Warrant Holder

+To sell Dematerialised Warrants, the Warrant Holder must duly provide a Sale Notice and must own and be able to dispose of Dematerialised Warrants in the amount being Sold, as reflected in its securities account with KBC Bank or CBC Banque (as applicable) on the Actual Sale Date.
 The Warrant Agent will, in accordance with its normal operating procedures, verify that each person Selling such Dematerialised Warrants is the holder of the corresponding Dematerialised Warrants (by verifying the securities account of such Warrant Holder at KBC Bank respectively CBC Banque in which the Dematerialised Warrants are held as designated in the Sale Notice).